 Yahoo has been using node to handle colossal traffic of approximately 2,000,000 requests per minute.
 The company has around 200 node developers, 500 internal, and 800 external node modules.
 “Speed and ease of development” is the most significant advantage of Node.js according to their experience.

-When GoDaddy was running the SuperBowl ad campaign, their Node.js microservices were able to handle 10,000 requests per second with 100% uptime, using only 10% of the available hardware resources.
+When GoDaddy was running the SuperBowl ad campaign, its Node.js microservices were able to handle 10,000 requests per second with 100% uptime, using only 10% of the available hardware resources.

 In 2015, IBM, Microsoft, PayPal, Fidelity, and SAP became the founding members of the Node.js Foundation that was created to “enable widespread adoption and help accelerate the development of Node.js.”
 The list of organizations using Node.js in production is continuously growing, and probably all well-known companies are already using it in some way.